NXT Stand & Deliver (2024)

-The 2024 NXT Stand & Deliver was a professional wrestling event produced by WWE.
-It was the fourth annual NXT Stand & Deliver event held for the promotion's developmental brand NXT.
-The event took place on Saturday, April 6, 2024, at the Wells Fargo Center in Philadelphia and aired via WWE's livestreaming platforms.
+The 2024 NXT Stand & Deliver was a professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental brand, NXT.
+It was the fourth annual NXT Stand & Deliver event and took place on April 6, 2024, at the Wells Fargo Center in Philadelphia, Pennsylvania.
 The event was held as a part of WrestleMania Weekend, being held the same day as WrestleMania XL Night 1 with a special start time of 12:00 p.m.
 Eastern Time.
 Meta-Four (Noam Dar, Oro Mensah, Lash Legend, and Jakara Jackson) served as the hosts of the event.

 Seven matches were contested at the event, including one on the Countdown to Stand & Deliver pre-show.
 In the main event, Trick Williams defeated Carmelo Hayes.
 In other prominent matches, Ilja Dragunov defeated Tony D'Angelo to retain the NXT Championship and Roxanne Perez defeated Lyra Valkyria to win the NXT Women's Championship.
 The event was also notable for the announcement of a new NXT Women's North American Championship and an appearance by new WWE signee Giulia, who previously performed in World Wonder Ring Stardom.
+This was also the final Stand & Deliver to air on the standalone WWE Network in the vast majority of international markets, as its content merged under Netflix in January 2025.

 Production

 Background

 The event was held at the Wells Fargo Center in Philadelphia, Pennsylvania.

 Stand & Deliver is an annual professional wrestling event held during WrestleMania week by WWE for its developmental brand, NXT, since 2021.
 On November 8, 2023, WWE announced that the fourth Stand & Deliver would be held on Saturday, April 6, 2024, at the Wells Fargo Center in Philadelphia, Pennsylvania.
 It took place during the afternoon of WrestleMania XL Night 1 with a special start time of 12:00 p.m.
 Eastern Time.
-The event was livestreamed on Peacock in the United States and the WWE Network in most international markets.
 Tickets went on sale on November 17.

+The event was available to livestream on Peacock in the United States and the WWE Network in most international markets.
+This was the final Stand & Deliver to air on the standalone WWE Network in most of those areas, as its content merged under Netflix in January 2025; a select few territories maintained the standalone WWE Network until early 2026 due to pre-existing contracts before they also merged under Netflix when those contracts expired.